swirlai/swirl-search/docs/Tutorials.md

 A ResultProcessor is a stage executed by each SearchProvider, after the Connector has retrieved results.
 ResultProcessors operate on results and transform them as needed for downstream consumption or presentation.

-The `GenericResultProcessor` and `MappingResultProcessor` stages are intended to normalize JSON results. `GenericResultProcessor` searches for exact matches to the Swirl schema (as noted in the SearchProvider example) and copies them over. `MappingResultProcessor` applies `result_mappings` to normalize the results, again as shown in the SearchProvider example above.
-In general, adding stages *after* these is a good idea, unless the SearchProvider is expected to respond in a Swirl schema format.
+The `GenericResultProcessor` and `MappingResultProcessor` stages are intended to normalize JSON results. `GenericResultProcessor` searches for exact matches to the SWIRL schema (as noted in the SearchProvider example) and copies them over. `MappingResultProcessor` applies `result_mappings` to normalize the results, again as shown in the SearchProvider example above.
+In general, adding stages *after* these is a good idea, unless the SearchProvider is expected to respond in a SWIRL schema format.

 To create a new ResultProcessor: